 This one is pretty cool.
-Coffee also help you fight depression.
+Coffee could help improve your mental health.

-As depression usually results from an imbalance of neurotransmitters, coffee’s affect on neurochemistry can give you a boost in terms of your mood.
+As mental health issues usually results from an imbalance of neurotransmitters, coffee’s effect on neurochemistry can give you a boost in terms of your mood.

 Harvard was able to show in 2011 that women who had 4 or more cups of coffee per day were 20% less likely to be depressed.

 And, the Archives of Internal Medicine also made a connection between coffee consumption and suicide risk.
 Their conclusion was that people who drank 4 or more cups a day were 53% less likely to commit suicide.

 And, as I just mentioned, coffee can help you burn fat.